 - Garnish: orange twist

-Add all the ingredients to a mixing glass with ice and stir until well-chilled.
+Add the Irish whiskey, sweet vermouth, green Chartreuse, absinthe, Orinoco Bitters and orange bitters to a mixing glass with ice and stir until well-chilled.

 Strain into a chilled cocktail glass.